 Park Entrance Pass Fees: $15 per person or $25 per car, one pass is good for up to 7 days at all Gulf Island National Seashore areas.
 For regular visitors, an annual pass is $45.
 Check current hours and additional park information here.

 3. Joe Patti’s Seafood

-Today, the family-run store has expanded to include a gourmet deli, wine bar and sushi shop.
-If you’re renting a condo and want to try your hand at cooking up some of Florida’s freshest gulf seafood, this is your one-stop-shop.
+Today, the family-run store has expanded to include a gourmet deli, wine bar, and sushi shop.
+If you’re renting a condo and want to try your hand at cooking up some of Florida’s freshest gulf seafood, Joe Patti’s is your one-stop-shop.

 Tip: Go early for the best catch of the day.